 As much as it might seem that ponds are made by simply building a dam, in reality they aren’t so easy to build.
 Ponds are complex ecosystems, so leaks, algae plagues and stunted fish are common among amateur pond builders.
 Hiring a professional pond builder is definitely the best way to ensure a satisfactory result.

-One of the most frequent pond problems starts with the arrival of a few Canadian geese.
+One of the most frequent pond problems starts with the arrival of a few Canada geese.
 These majestic looking birds instantly make a new pond look more natural and lived in.

 Unfortunately, the geese often return again and again, and as their population increases, so does the incredible mess they cause.
 A dozen geese will each produce a pound and a half of droppings every day.
 That’s almost a half-ton of smelly sticky material deposited along the shoreline of your new pond every year.
 As cute as these geese are, smart pond owners will let their dogs chase them away.